Way back in 1984, Robert Cialdini wrote a book called Influence: The Psychology of Persuasion.

 The first step is to find an unlinked mention using one of the tools I showed you.

-Next, use Moz’s Open Site Explorer to check the DA and PA of the site:
+Next, use Ubersuggest to check the domain score of the site:

-If the site has good scores (around the 40-60 range is great), contact the site and ask them nicely to change the mention into a link.
+If the site has a good score (anything above 40), contact the site and ask them nicely to change the mention into a link.

 You should either contact the site owner or if the mention is in an article, the author of the content.